-It was a really rough road especially because I wasn’t really getting any help when I first realized something was really wrong with me.
-I had already been seeing doctors for years for my never ending symptoms; and except for a couple of diagnoses that were considered “mild to moderate” on imaging reports, nothing explained the symptoms that I was experiencing.
-The symptoms that I experienced since my disability, unfortunately, were also not fully and properly recorded by the medical group doctors I was seeing at the time–An error on their part that has been costing my family years of lost income because of complicated Disability guidelines.
+It was a rough journey because I wasn’t really getting any real help when I first realized something was really wrong.
+I had been seeing doctors for years for my symptoms; but except for a couple of diagnoses that were considered “mild to moderate” on imaging reports, they didn’t explain the symptoms I was experiencing.
+Worse yet, the symptoms that I experienced were not being properly recorded by the medical group I was visiting at the time— an error on their part that has cost my family years of lost income because of complicating Disability guidelines.

-I just wanted answers to my many mounting and disabling symptoms — I would never have been in their offices otherwise… I have a sort of phobia of doctors since I was about five years old.
-I was slapped by a dentist after I reacted when he hit a nerve while drilling for a cavity.
-That was just the beginning of the experiences that I received over the years by quite a few doctors that left a bad taste in my mouth.
+All I wanted were answers to my painful and disabling symptoms — I would never have been in their office otherwise.
+To be honest, I’ve had a slight fear of doctors ever since I was five years old.
+I was slapped by a dentist after he hit a nerve while drilling for a cavity.
+That was just the beginning of the experiences I received over the years by doctors that left a bad taste in my mouth (no pun intended).

-The one thing that I have learned since I have gotten sick, is that we all need to become more aware of our relationship with our doctors by making sure that they are doing their best for our health.
-There are so many invisible illnesses and diseases that are out there taking over people’s lives with the snap of a finger, and people are scared, in pain, alone; because they don’t know what’s happening to them, and they aren’t getting the answers they desperately need because most doctors aren’t always well versed in every disease.
-The biggest thing that I learned during my journey was that doctors don’t always have the answers because, quite frankly, there’s just too much to learn about the human body and its “mechanics”–and not enough time in medical school to learn it all.
+The one thing that I have learned since I have gotten sick, is that we all need to be aware of our relationship with our doctors by making sure that they are doing their best for our health.
+There are so many invisible illnesses and diseases out there taking over people’s lives with the snap of a finger and people are scared, in pain, and alone because they don’t know what’s happening to them — and they usually aren’t getting the answers they desperately need.

-Doctors call it a ‘medical practice’ because they are practicing medicine — they are always learning, even after all those years of medical school.
-When I finally realized that my life changed for the better.
-Today, I have more confidence with how my health is being handled — especially with my relationships with doctors I encounter — because I refused to take no for an answer.
-I have also taken on the challenge of teaching them (doctors) whenever I get the chance—just to make sure their next patient gets the best doctor they can be.
+I have also realized that doctors call it a “Medical Practice” because they are practicing medicine — they are always learning, even after all those years of medical school.
+When I finally realized that, my views changed for the better.
+Today, I have more confidence how my health is being handled — especially with my relationships with doctors I encounter — because I refuse to be ignored.
+I have also taken on the challenge of making teaching moments whenever I get the chance—just to make sure their next patient gets the best doctor they can possibly be.

-Please follow my blog (or my Facebook or Twitter accounts).
-Hopefully, together we can find a way to begin to bridge the gap between doctors, patients, families and friends that creep up from all the confusion that chronic illnesses bring… Healthy people need help understanding what it’s like to be chronically ill if we are ever going to create change… Especially doctors and the Social Security Administration.
+Please follow my blog (and my Facebook or Twitter accounts).
+Let’s work together to bridge the gap between doctors, patients, families & friends that creep up from all the confusion that a chronic illness brings… Everyone needs to understand what it’s like to be chronically ill if we are ever going to create change… Especially doctors and the Social Security Administration.